SCI2020/Inphomatool_public/README.md

-# IQI Calibration Software —— Inphomatool
+# Inphomatool —— A Calibration Scheme

 This repository is a document describing the IQI software for confocal Non-Line-of-Sight (NLOS) calibration, which we call Inphomatool.